JuliaLang/www_old.julialang.org/blog/_posts/GSoC 2017 project A Wrapper for the FEniCS Finite Element Toolbox.md

 # What is FEniCS?

 **[FEniCS](https://fenicsproject.org/)** describes itself as a popular open-source (LGPLv3) computing platform for solving partial differential equations (PDEs).
-FEniCS enables users to quickly translate scientific models into efficient finite element code, i.e. it allows us to describe (some) complicated mathemtical equations and solve them automatically using computer simulations.
+FEniCS enables users to quickly translate scientific models into efficient finite element code, i.e. it allows us to describe (some) complicated mathematical equations and solve them automatically using computer simulations.

 # But, how does it work?